MohammedYehia/react-context-ws/README.md

 ### Consumer
 It is the object that we use to access the context's value.
 > we can have multiple consumers subscribed to the same Provider.
-> The consumer will find the closest provider to get the data from.
+> The Consumer will find the closest provider to get the data from or it will use the default value if the Provider value was omitted.

 The value we pass to the Provider is sent to our Consumer as a param to the Consumer function
 ```jsx